eifinger/appdaemon-scripts/README.md

 ```
 ### newWifiDeviceNotify
 Actually a wrong name.
 This will send me a notification when any device_tracker component detects a new device.
 I initally thought to use this as a security feature but found it quite useful when adding new Sonoff switches and such.
 I get a notification if the setup was successfull.

+**Version 1.2:**
+Displays two buttons which let me control the internet access for the new device.
+My fritzbox standard profile denies internet access.
+With this I can easily allow my guests access to the internet without logging in to my fritzbox manually.

 ```yaml
 newWifiDeviceNotify:
   module: newWifiDeviceNotify